 Children are the youngest victims of homelessness.
 They are at risk of additional traumatic experiences.
 They often experience anxiety, depression or withdrawal.
 One in three has a major mental health disorder.
 These are the children who accompany their mothers to Sheffield Place.

 Sheffield Place empowers every child to heal from their trauma.
-The Children’s Clinical Services program provides children with an opportunity for growth and development through education, self-discovery, and family support.
+Children’s Clinical Services provides children with an opportunity for growth and development through education, self-discovery, and family support.

 Program activities are therapeutic and developmentally-based.
 The children's and family therapists identify risk factors and implement treatment plans for both children and mothers.
 Structured psycho-educational group activities take place four evenings each week and on Saturday mornings.
 Sheffield Place also provides developmental support, individual, family and group counseling, and family activities.
 The introduction of music, art, and animal-assisted therapies has expanded the multi-disciplinary approach to family treatment and recovery from trauma.